Kevin began training in 1973 aged 11 years.

 Kevin has competed in both club and National Championships with varying degrees of success, his highlight being part of the winning synchronised Kata Champions at the Scottish Championships in 2002, 2003, 2004 and 2008, and was honoured when he took part in a Scotland v England Kata Match in 1999.

 Kevin has also been invited to referee at various Inter-Club Events.
 During this same period, he assisted at the Scottish Championships as a Mirror Judge in the Kumite events, and a judge in Kata events.
-This led him to be awarded a National Judge in October 2011.
+This led him to be awarded a National Referee in April 2016.

 Michael commenced his martial arts in Taiho-Jutsu beginning in 1972 whilst serving with the Police Force.